Stephen Taylor, Founding Publisher

 Walter V. Robinson

 Mr. Robinson is a graduate of Northeastern University and holds honorary degrees from Northeastern and Emerson College.
 Mr. Robinson served in the U.S. Army as an intelligence officer in Vietnam before joining The Boston Globe as an investigative reporter.
 He has held numerous positions at the Globe: He has covered local, state and national politics and the White House, and was the Middle East correspondent during the First Persian Gulf War.
 He has been city editor and metro editor, and led the Spotlight Team that won a Pulitzer Prize for Public Service for its reporting on the Roman Catholic Church’s sexual abuse scandal.
 Mr. Robinson currently holds the position of the editor-at-large at the Globe.
-He was distinguished professor of journalism at Northeastern from 2007 to 2014, and was the Edith Kinney Gaylord Visiting Professor in Investigative Journalism at the Walter Cronkite School of Journalism at Arizona State University from 2016 to 2022.
-Mr. Robinson has been a journalism fellow at Stanford University, and is a board member of the New England First Amendment Coalition.
+He was distinguished professor of journalism at Northeastern from 2007 to 2014 and was the Edith Kinney Gaylord Visiting Professor in Investigative Journalism at the Walter Cronkite School of Journalism at Arizona State University from 2016 to 2022.
+Mr. Robinson has been a journalism fellow at Stanford University and was a long-time board member of the New England First Amendment Coalition.

 WITH SPECIAL THANKS TO THE VISION, DEDICATION AND PERSEVERANCE OF OUR FOUNDERS